 Overall, I’m finding very little to say that is bad.
 I knew that there would be a jump from the 300D to the 50D but I really wasn’t prepared for how big it is.
 It’s looking like a good year for me on the photography front.

-5 thoughts on “Canon EOS 50D”
+5 responses to “Canon EOS 50D”

 1. Congrats on your new camera!
 I’m also a slow updater, I’m still on my first digital camera, an EOS 30D.
 I’ve had it for three years now and don’t plan on upgrading for at least another three years or so.